binghamtonuniversity-cs110/template-lab0-introduction/README.md

 ```shell
 git pull
 ```

+This will allow you to keep your code in the lab and on your own computer synchronized if you want to work outside of lab.

 Lastly we are going to make our final commit.
 You will need to do this when your submission is ready for grading.